Digital Strategy, Access to Data Transforms Financial Services Firm

 Right-size Technology Solutions, Enterprise Data Warehouse Spurs Turnaround

-In late 2017, a private equity firm approached Saxony Partners’ Financial Services team with a problem – a Financial Services company they owned was losing money.
+A private equity firm approached Saxony Partners’ Financial Services team with a problem – a Financial Services company they owned was losing money.
 The company included a large mortgage department, which accounted for the bulk of its revenue.

 The firm purchased the company when rates were low and the mortgage industry was riding high.
 But now rates were going in the opposite direction, the firm was hemorrhaging money, and investors worried that they would not be able to break-even on a sale – if they could find a buyer for the company at all.